jpagh/docassemblecli3/README.md

 [docassemble] servers.
 This package is meant to be installed on your local machine, not on a [docassemble] server.

-This version significantly improves functionality on Windows, but requires Python 3.
-It also changes the command structure and usage of the features compared to [docassemblecli].
-Please read this documentation or utilize the `--help` or `-h` options in the terminal.

 This project is based on [docassemblecli] by Jonathan Pyle Copyright (c) 2021 released under the MIT License.

+## Differences from [docassemblecli]

+- Requires Python 3.
+- Adds multi-platform file monitoring, a.k.a. `dawatchinstall` works on Windows and without requiring fswatch.
+- Adds queueing and batching to improve file monitoring and installation (improves multi-file saving, late file metadata changes, and avoids server restart induced timeouts).
+- Improves invocation, requiring less configuration of PATH and scripts to work, especially in Windows.
+- Improved command structure and option flags (so please read this documentation or utilize the `--help` or `-h` options in the terminal).

 ## Prerequisites

-This program requires that you have Python 3.8 or higher installed on your computer.
+This program should only require that you have Python 3.8 installed on your computer, but it was developed and tested with Python 3.12.
+Please report any bugs or errors you experience.

 ## Installation